 Since the Food and Drug Administration doesn't require 1,4-dioxane (a byproduct of SLS) to be listed on ingredient labels, there's no way to tell if it's hiding in your products.
 That's why it's best to avoid any potential risks by simply using a toothpaste without SLS.

-The Dr. Brite all-natural toothpaste is SLS-free and made with the highest-quality organic ingredients to ensure that you and your family are brushing with the safest formula possible.
+The Dr. Brite toothpaste is SLS-free and made with the highest-quality natural, organic ingredients to ensure that you and your family are brushing with the safest formula possible.

 join the brite club!